 “We run into challenges, “LaFayette said.
 “The important thing we must do is to find our purpose.”

-That purpose will help fuel one through any challenges, he told the graduating class at the December Commencement Ceremony Sunday December 18.
+That purpose will help fuel one through any challenges, he told the graduating class at the December 18 Commencement Ceremony.

 “You need to decide what you are willing to live for, and something so important that you are willing to die for,” he said.